jackdewinter/pymarkdown/newdocs/src/user-guide.md

 The `info` subcommand produces an itemized list of names and values associated with the plugin specified by the required `info_filter` argument.
-That argument can either be the rule's id or one of its aliases.
+That argument can either be the Rule ID or one of its aliases.

 ```text
 usage: main.py plugins info [-h] info_filter